|

 nuclear reactors.

-Signal Processing & Pattern Recognition, Information Theory, and Chaos and nonliear Dynamics.
+Signal Processing & Pattern Recognition, Information Theory, and Chaos & nonliear Dynamics.
 Specifically, Dr. Ray has been a strong advocate for the role of modern

-At Penn State, Dr. Ray has supervised about fifty doctoral dissertations and over eighty master theses or projects.
+At Penn State, Dr. Ray has supervised about twenty post-doctoral scholars, sixty one doctoral dissertations, and over one hundred twenty master theses or projects.

-His former students are currently holding or have held academic positions in U.S. and foreign universities, and research positions in
+His former students are currently holding or have held academic positions in many U.S. and foreign universities, and research positions in organizations like:

 .